-Successful soldering, annealing, melting, reticulation, enameling, along with many other jewellery techniques requiring heat, starts with the right torch for the job.
+Successful soldering, annealing, melting, reticulation, enamelling, along with many other jewellery techniques requiring heat, starts with the right torch for the job.
 Each torch set up has its pluses and minuses, and particular uses.
-As jewelers we become very attached to our tools, and every jeweler swears by their chosen torch.
+As jewellers, we become very attached to our tools, and every jeweller swears by their chosen torch.
 It may be perfect for them, but are they making what you are making?

 There seems to be a vast variety of jewellery torches on the market, choosing a torch is not a simple task, it will take some time getting to know them all a little bit.
 It’s better to date a little before diving into a love affair, and it’s advised to take a little time selecting before you bring a torch home.

 A torch is made up of a handle for the flame, attached to a fuel source.
 The most basic torch consists of a fuel tank and a handle.
 These are the hand torches, also known as micro torches.
 Then there are handles that attach to a fuel tank with a hose.
 Some of these handles have different tips to adjust the flame size.
 Others have a knob to adjust the amount of gas released as well as different tips.
 Some tanks need regulators, others don’t.
 And then there are those with separate gas and oxygen tanks, both with regulators and attaching to the handle with separate hoses.

 Let’s start with the basic necessity, the fuel source.
 Different fuels burn at different temperatures producing a flame used for a certain number of applications, and some are safer than others.
 When choosing a fuel source, keep in mind that some torches are designed to only work with a specific fuel.
 Here is a list of a few common gases used in the jewellery trade.
 Please do your due diligence and check the proper handling and storage of gases before bringing them into your home or studio.

 - burns at a lower temperature 1970 c

 - affordable and easy to find, local hardware store

 Propane and Natural Gas:

 - affordable and easy to find at local hardware stores